Rajpratik71/Mininet-wiki/FAQ.md

    net.start()
    ...

-You can also add it into your topology:
+You can also add it into your topology; one possibility is something like:

 ```python
 class NatTopo( Topo ):